1965 Saigon bombing

-On 25 June 1965, during the Vietnam War, the Viet Cong exploded two bombs in Saigon killing 31 people.
+On 25 June 1965, during the Vietnam War, the Viet Cong exploded two bombs at the Mỹ Cảnh restaurant in Saigon killing 31 people.

 Bombing

-The first bomb detonated at 8:15 p.m. (local time) in a floating restaurant "My Canh Café" at Bạch Đằng Quay on the bank of the Saigon River.
+The first bomb detonated at 8:15 p.m. (local time) at the Mỹ Cảnh floating restaurant on Bạch Đằng Quay on the bank of the Saigon River.
 Moments after the first blast, another bomb exploded on the riverbank as the survivors fled the restaurant.

 31 people were killed and 42 were wounded.
 Eight American servicemen were killed in the blast and a further 12 injured.